janosrusiczki/rusiczki.net/_posts/2018-01-08-a-new-blogging-engine.markdown

 So what were the other reasons for the switch?

-* I was getting a little paranoid about Wordpress and the extensions I was using.
+* I was getting a little paranoid about Wordpress and the plugins I was using.
 I wasn't terribly excited about the perspective that if a security flaw appears and I'm not updating in time (if an update is available at all) my server gets f!@#ed.
-* It takes Jekyll about one minute to generate the whole site but as the resulting files are vanilla HTMLs they're served much faster than their Wordpress equivalents.
+* It takes Jekyll about one minute to generate the whole site but the resulting files are vanilla HTMLs so they're served much faster than their Wordpress equivalents.
 I haven't even configured the web server for this site to include the PHP interpreter.
 As a note here, while discussing this post with [Alex](http://dordeduca.ro) he mentioned that there are caching solutions and even a static site generator for Wordpress too.
 * I wanted to use [the gem](https://github.com/matthodan/jekyll-asset-pipeline) that I'm a maintainer / co-author of, in a "production" environment.
 I put [quite a few hours of work](http://www.rusiczki.net/2017/12/27/my-adventures-in-social-coding/) into it and was very curious to actually see it doing its job.

 What are the downsides?